Author: Jayson Davis -

 Most web hosts promise optimal server uptime, up to 99.9% uptime is often guaranteed.
 This may not always be true; this is why checking reviews and customer testimonials are important.
 Again, research research research!

 This is a big one, in my opinion, one of the most important deciding factors of how good a web hosting company is.
 What type of support do they provide, which methods do they use, how fast are they, how experience is the support staff.
-The easiest way to find this out is again to start looking for reviews as support is usually the thing most people will complain about.
+The easiest way to find this out is again to start looking for reviews as support is usually the thing most people will complain about, this is exactly what we did for our website hosting reviews.
 That being said, look for at least live chat and phone support.
 24/7 support is a very nice bonus!

 Most web hosting starter plans come with space for a single domain.
 If you’re planning to host additional domains (excl. sub-domains as these are usually unlimited), make sure to choose a hosting plan that allows for multiple addon domains.